vectordotdev/vector/rfcs/2020-03-05-foreign-modules-wasm.md

 * Should a user import `vector::...` to use the Vector guest API in their Rust module?
 * Vector's internal API is largely undocumented and kind of a mess.
 Should we hide/clean the irrelevant stuff?

+**Conclusion:** We are including a workspace member `foreign_modules` in the `lib/foreign-modules` directory.
+This may be renamed and/or published in the future.

 ### Consider observability

 How can we let users see what's happening in WASM modules?
 Can we use tracing somehow?
 Lucet supports tracing, perhaps we could hook in somehow?

+**Conclusion:** Preliminary results show we may be able to allow guests to write with the current tracing subscriber.

 ### Consider Platform Support